Dealing With Pool Leaks? These Patch Kits Plug the Problem Fast

 Wet or Dry Application

 The quickest way to repair a pool and get back to enjoying the water is usually by using a patch that can be applied without draining the pool.
 However, it’s important to read the description carefully.
-Many products are described as “works underwater,” but in the case of some tapes and epoxies, that means that they are unaffected by water once fully cured, not that they can be applied to a pool that still contains water.
+Many products are labeled “works underwater,” but in the case of some tapes and epoxies, that means that they are unaffected by water once fully cured, not that they can be applied to a pool that still contains water.

 Pool patches and other repair products that must be applied to a dry surface will vary in terms of curing time.
 Some of them will put the pool out of action for 8 hours or more, so it may be worth leaving them overnight.